ankitjosh78/data-structures/Arrays.md

   _Note_: These values are seperated by commas and there's a semicolon after the ending bracket.

-   While initializing an one-dimentisonal array, it is optional to mention the size of it.
+   While initializing an one-dimentisonal array, __it is optional to mention the size of it__.

    If not mentioned the __compiler assumes the size to be equal to the number of initializers__.